-3. Accumulating into the future(agami)
+3. Going to Ripen in the future(agami)

 When the action doesn’t have an immediate effect, but the effect is stored and accumulated it is referred as Agami Karma.
 Agami karma comes to fruition in future.

 Let’s take an example to understand this better.
 There is a huge rock and we want to break it into two pieces.
 Lets assume we take a hammer and hit it hard.
 First ninty nine strokes nothing happened to the rock.
 But on the hundredth stroke it broke into two pieces.
 The first ninty nine strokes have an effect on the rock, which came to fruition only after the hundredth stroke.
 The hundredth stroke is a fruition of all ninty nine strokes.
-The karma of the first ninty nine strokes is agami karma as it is accumulating into future.
-The karma of the hundredth stroke is sanchitta karma as it is accumulating from the past.

 In this moment, we do many actions which many not yield instant results.
 We have to wait for the actions to come to fruition.
 This present moment is a fruition of many past actions.
 What we are today is a collection of past actions.
 This moment also contains invisible blessings of many including parents, teachers, guides, masters and loved ones.
 Sanchitta karma teaches us to feel gratitude for what we are now.
 It is a collective manifestation by you and your loved ones.